ScottNorton/tsgen/README.md

 ### Why wasn't reflection used?

-Due to **browser limitations** with WebAssembly, reflection—typically available in desktop .NET—is not fully supported in browser-based environments, and vice versa.
 If you attempt to load browser-specific assemblies or libraries in a traditional desktop .NET application, you will encounter **platform exceptions**.
 Also, using reflection wouldn't help in extracting code comments!

 ---